Qatar: The Emir’s New Helicopters

-The total estimated value of all these contracts is around $5.5 billion, but negotiations will determine the actual price.
+The total estimated value of all these contracts is around $5.2 billion.

 July 12/12: Attack helicopters.The US DSCA announces [PDF] Qatar’s official request to buy 24 AH-64D Block III helicopters, plus associated equipment, support, and weapons, including Hellfire missiles.
 The total estimated cost, if a contract is signed, is up to $3.13 billion for all requests.

 The main request is estimated at up to $3 billion, and includes 24 Block III attack helicopters – which would more than replace the QEAF’s 14 existing SA342 Gazelle light armed scouts.
 It also includes:

 - 56 T700-GE-701D Engines (48 equipped, 8 spares)

 - 27 AN/ASQ-170 M-TADS and AN/AAR-11 M-PVNS (“Arrowhead”) day/night surveillance and targeting turrets

 - 12 AN/APG-78 Longbow Fire Control Radars (FCR) with Radar Electronics Unit and 12 AN/APR-48A Radar Frequency Interferometers